andrewpillar/jrnl/readme.md

 given then it will overwrite the current theme in use, otherwise it will create a new theme with the given name.

-Themes can beu sed by running the `jrnl theme use` command, and passing it the name of the theme you wish to use.
+Themes can be set by running the `jrnl theme use` command, and passing it the name of the theme you wish to use.

 All available themes can be listed with `jrnl theme ls`, and themes can be